mikefromlig/hellocube/README.md

 # hellocube
 Basic Glut structure in Pyhton and GLSL, that displays a wirecube.
-Mouse interaction allows rotation
+Mouse interaction allows rotation.

 libraries:
 - numpy